Aishat452/100DaysOfCode/README.md

 1. Query Selectors
 2. The DOM tree
 3. The getElementById function
+4. The eventListener('with its type', and the function we want it to carry out when the type of the event is executed)
+5. The 'event' object which is to be added to the event's 'function' before its being called in the eventListener as the  second parameter
 ### Conclusion
 I am excited to take on this challenge and commit to improving my coding skills.
 I hope this README message serves as a source of motivation for others who are also taking on the #100DaysOfCode challenge.
 Let's do this!